 When we talk about Docker, mostly it means that we are talking about the Docker Engine.
 Docker Engine is the runtime environment that allows us to build and run containers.
 However, before we can run a Docker container, it must be built, starting with a Docker File.
 Now the following question naturally arises: What is a Docker file?
 The Docker File defines everything which is needed to run the image inclusive of the OS network specifications, and file locations.
 Now that we have a Docker file, we can build a Docker Image which is the portable, static component that gets run on the Docker Engine.
 And if we do not want to start from scratch, Docker also provides a service called Docker Hub, where we can store and share images.

 Let us now take a look at some of the key features of Docker:

 - Increase in productivity: Docker caters to the increase in productivity by making the technical configurations easier and the rapid deployment of applications.
-Along with providing an isolated environment to execute applications, Docker also reduces the resources as well.
+Along with providing an isolated environment to execute applications, Docker also reduces resources as well.

 - Swarm: Docker Swarm is nothing but a clustering and scheduling tool for Docker containers.
 In the front end, the Docker API is being used by it.
 This helps us to use a variety of tools to control it.
-Swarm is a self-organizing group of engines that enables pluggable backends.
+A swarm is a self-organizing group of engines that enables pluggable backends.